Clutter Holding You Hostage ?

 Before you do anything else, take the time and close your eyes and think about how you want the space to look like when you are finished.
 If you are doing this with someone else talk about your vision.
 It will make it clearer and more real.

 Take a look at the post I wrote about creating your perfect lifestyle.
 It’s got a good questionnaire to help you think about how you want to live in your home.
-You can find it here.
+You can find it HERE.
+Once you’ve completed that you are ready to make your home reflect your style.
+You can read this post HERE to get ideas.

 Ok, so you’ve got a vision of what you want to achieve.
 Let’s get to work!